 So, this isn’t an entitled moan or a demand that all currently available albums are withdrawn and reworked to my specifications – the people who knew and worked with Nick Drake can do what they like with his work, frankly – but it is a couple of words in defence of the original version of I Was Made To Love Magic, and a suggestion that maybe it’s a little bit of a shame that it isn’t available anywhere any more.
 Even if it’s just for people to snort at it for being ‘inauthentic’.

 Buy A Book!

 You can find an expanded version of All Its Wonder To Know in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-One Of These Things First by Nick Drake features in Tape Over This And I Will Thump You, an annotated playlist of tracks that I originally discovered via compilation tapes made for me by others, which you can listen to (and read about!) here.
+One Of These Things First by Nick Drake features in Tape Over This And I Will Thump You, an annotated playlist of tracks that I originally discovered via compilation tapes other people made for me, which you can listen to (and read about!) here.

 © Tim Worthington.